michelezamuner/sloth-tools/cormac/README.md

 # Cormac

-High-level language for the Sloth AST.
+Language for the Fion AST.